 The smaller Raptors started to attack Kong first.
-Though they were naturally weaker, their great speed allowed the Dinosaurs to effortlessly dodge Kong’s strikes.
-The more the great Ape kept missing however, the angrier and consequently less focused and clumsier his strikes became.
+Their great speed allowed the Dinosaurs to effortlessly dodge Kong’s strikes, and the more Kong kept missing, the angrier, less focused and clumsier his strikes became.

 Whilst trying to strike one particularly bold Raptor that had jumped up and managed to slash Kong’s face with the claw on its foot, the giant gorilla stumbled over itself and landed face first on the ground.

 It was at this point that the larger Raptors came in.
 Five of the Dinosaurs jumped onto Kong’s back and started to slash with the claws on their feet and tear massive chunks of flesh from his back with their strong jaws, with the largest going for his neck in particular.

 Kong struggled to try and grab the Raptors, but they were too fast for him.
 He then tried to drop backwards and crush the Raptors under his back, but again the fleet footed Dinosaurs were able to escape.
 As soon as he landed on his back however, hordes more Dinosaurs jumped on Kong’s chest and started slashing and biting him.